 What is the clean beauty movement?

 These days, we’re seeing the word “clean” everywhere.
-From “clean beauty” to “clean living”, our society seems obsessed with all things clean.
+From “clean beauty” to “clean living”, our society seems obsessed with all things spotless.
 The word “clean” suggests health and safety, but what does the clean beauty movement mean?